mebusy/notes/dev_notes/AI_CS188_ParticleFiltering.md

 - Rather than tracking weighted samples, we resample
-    - we're not going to track these samples under their weights.
-So I line up my 10 weighted samples , and I get 10 new ones according to my distribution.
-    - So we're going to get 10 new particles , and for each new particle we're gonna pick one of the old ones in proportion to their weights.
+    - we're not going to track these weighted samples, they are no good to me, because their weigths are starting to shrink.
+And if I do this for too long, their weights will all go to zero.

+- N times, we choose from our weighted sample distribution (i.e. draw with replacement)
+    - So what I'll do is to create new particles.
+The new particles, I sample with replacement(放回抽样) from the old weightned samples, are now equally weighted.
-    - That means (3,2) had a pretty high weight.
+    - (3,2) had a pretty high weight.
 So even though we get rid of all the old particles there going to be a lot of new ones which choose (3,2).
-    - So you go from the position like in top of pic, where part of the information of the distribution is in the location of the hypothesis -- the particles, and part of it is in their weights.
-You now have a new sampling ( bottom of pic ) , where all of the information is in their location -- they are now equally weighted.
-Where did the weights go?
-They went into the multiplicities -- the fact (3,2) has a high weight leads to more particles get clone from it , and  (1,3) has a low weight that's reflected in the fact that probably it's not going to get chosen for the new team.
-- N times, we choose from our weighted sample distribution (i.e. draw with replacement)

 - This is equivalent to renormalizing the distribution
     - procedurally the idea is when you see evidence in your particle filter , you line up your particles , you weight them by the evidence and then you clone new particles through your old particles , and now the weights are all gone.

 - Now the update is complete for this time step, continue with the next one

 ---